-> Before you make a change to your enrolment, you may wish to get some academic advice.
-You can contact the relevant department or contact the Student Advisor in the College of Science.
+Before you make a change to your enrolment, you may wish to get some academic advice.
+You can contact the relevant department or contact the Student Advisor.

 Make an appointment

-Student advisors are available for face-to-face, phone or video conferencing appointments via Zoom.
+Student advisors are available 9am to 12pm and 2pm to 4pm, Monday to Friday for face-to-face, phone or video conferencing appointments via Zoom.
 Please make an appointment using the links below.

-Please note that during Alert Level 2 meetings will only be via phone or zoom due to limited spacing in the advisor's offices.
+Please note that due to the current Covid restrictions meetings will only be via phone or zoom as there is limited spacing in the advisor's offices.

 Find answers to our most frequently asked questions here.
 For further queries or assistance, make an appointment with our student advisors.